Hazwany/datasciencecoursera/README.md

 # datasciencecoursera

-The Data Science Specialization Coursera course is created by the John Hopkins University Enrollment starts February 13th 2017
+The Data Science Specialization Coursera course is created by the John Hopkins University.

+Enrollment starts February 13th 2017.